Dr. Conor Bell is excited to be coming home to Texas to join the faculty of West Texas A&M in Fall 2023!

 Dr. Bell is a passionate chamber musician, currently performing with the Elicio Winds—a flute, oboe, bassoon trio—and is a founding member of the Æther reed quintet.
 Recent chamber performances include the College Music Society National Conference, the International Double Reed Society Conference, the National Flute Association Conference, and many community outreach concerts at various venues throughout the South.

-Conor is also an active orchestral musician, having served as Principal Bassoon of the Owensboro Symphony since 2016, and as Second Bassoon of the LaGrange Symphony since 2021, in addition to appearances as a substitute bassoonist with ensembles throughout the Midwest and the South.
+Conor is also an active orchestral musician, having served as Principal Bassoon of the Owensboro Symphony since 2016, and as Second Bassoon of the LaGrange Symphony for two seasons, in addition to appearances as a substitute bassoonist with ensembles throughout the Midwest and the South, including the Nashville Symphony.

 As a performer, Conor is particularly interested in new music, championing the works of living composers and pursuing opportunities to commission new works, especially as a means to promote pieces by artists from under-represented backgrounds.
 He has more than two dozen premieres to his name, many of which came about by commission or consortium.
 A recent project by the Elicio Winds saw the commission and premiere of five new interdisciplinary works for the ensemble by Shawn Okpebholo, Joshua Burel, Margi Griebling-Haigh, Timothy Hagen, and Craig Michael Davis.
 Additionally, Conor and his wife—oboist Kathleen Carter Bell—were awarded one of three commissioning grants by the International Double Reed Society to commission a new trio for double reeds and piano by Afro-British composer Althea Talbot-Howard to be premiered at IDRS 2022.